mever-team/FairBench/docs/documentation/dimensions.md

 print(sensitive)
 ```

 The outcome is the following.
-Note that, note that
-the `intersectional` transformation
+The `intersectional` transformation
 has enriched the original dimensions *White, Black, etc.* to also
 account for attribute value intersections,
 like *Male&White, Male&Black, etc.*